 46. Sleep Mask – You’re ready to sleep or take a nap but everyone else still wants to watch TV?
 I make sure to bring a sleep mask whenever we travel.

 47. Fanny Pack – Whether on board the cruise line or on a shore excursion, a fanny pack that can be used as a crossbody is a great way to walk around while keeping your personal belongings with you all the time.
-This is personally what I used on a daily basis, the straps can be adjusted so I used it as a crossbody a lot.
+This is personally what I use daily, the straps can be adjusted so I used it as a crossbody a lot.
+If you want a better brand, you can get the Lululemon brand.

 49. Water Shoes – If you’re going on a shore excursion and you’re headed to the beach, bring your water shoes.
 This is the exact same one I have and I love the design and fit.
 Whethere the sand is hot or the beach is rocky, this is perfect.